nabzali/nabzali/README.md

-# Welcome to my Personal GitHub! 🥶
+# Welcome to my Personal GitHub!

 ## About Me

 - 💻 Full-Stack Software Engineer & Technical Consultant
 - 💬 Languages: Python🐍, JavaScript🔥, Java♨️, C#, and more!
 - 🎓 Graduate of Computer Science at University of Nottingham, with Year in Industry at IBM 🤓
-- Certified AWS Cloud☁️ Practitioner (🔜)
+- Certified AWS Cloud ☁️ Practitioner
 - Lover of God 🤲📿

 ## 🔧 Featured Projects